lifting-bits/codereason/README.md

 ## Building
 <pre>
 Ubuntu 14.04 - 32bit:
-sudo ./install\_deps.sh
+sudo ./install_deps.sh
 ./make.sh
 </pre>

 ## Notes
-Recent work and testing has been on vanilla 32bit Ubuntu 14.04, 64bit 14.04 and Windows compilation updates will come later.
+Recent work and testing has been on vanilla 32bit Ubuntu 14.04.
+Updates for the 64bit Ubuntu 14.04 and Windows build process will come later.

 ## Authors